cbmongithub/cbm_2023/README.md

 - A web developer portfolio using modern technologies.
 - A chat gpt chat widget that answers questions about me.
+- A full stack guestbook page with gif and formatting support.
 - Programatically fetch latest repos.
 - A blog that uses markdown.
 - Particles landing page.